 When compared to other pests found in homes and offices throughout the Bristol area, spiders seem relatively harmless.
 They do not sting, rarely bite and do not spread illnesses.
 Nonetheless, they can become a nuisance when there are too many of them, and this is especially true when they come indoors.

 Spiders do not belong inside structures.
 In the garden, they may be controlling other pests, but they cause a mess indoors.
-Moreover, when there are too many of them, a larger pest problem may be ongoing.
+Moreover, when there are too many of them, a larger problem may be involved and a professional pest control provider should be contacted.

-Broad-faced sac spiders, daddy longlegs spiders, grass spiders, common house spiders and wolf spiders are all found around Bristol.
+Broad-faced sac spiders, grass spiders, common house spiders and wolf spiders are all found around Bristol.

 Spiders are not insects.
 They are arachnids, so one of their most noticeable characteristics is their eight legs.
 The majority of spiders have bodies made up of two segments.
 These are the abdomen and a thorax and head that are conjoined.